-At the elementary level (K-5), responses to these types of concerns can follow two verbal warnings, followed by a "take five" outside of the classroom.
+In Greco Hall (K-4), responses to these types of concerns can follow two verbal warnings, followed by a "take five" outside of the classroom.
 If those immediate responses are not effective an email to a parent or guardian is the next step.
 In addition, a Citizenship Concern Form (CC) will be filled out and given to the Assistant Principal of Conduct and Citizenship at the end of the school day.

-In middle school classrooms (6-8), a Citizenship Concern may be given immediately.
+In Spoto Hall classrooms (5-8), a Citizenship Concern may be given immediately.